geoffbullen/landing-page-theme/careers/200_mobile_developer.markdown

 description: |
 ---

-Part-time Mobile Software Developer
+Mobile Software Developer
 ====================

-### What we are looking for
+### What we're looking for

 - Someone that is comfortable picking up new technologies fast
 - Someone that cares about delivering a great user experience.
 Simplicity over features.